konvergo-apps/konvergo-docs-theme/README.md

-# GROWI Plugin Konvergo Theme
+# GROWI Plugin Numigi Theme

-> A GROWI plugin to add the Konvergo brand flavor.
+> A GROWI plugin to add the Numigi brand flavor.

 ## TBD